Lim Hyun-jun

-Lim Hyun-Jun (born December 21, 1988, in Daegu) is a South Korean relief pitcher who plays for the Samsung Lions of the KBO League.
+Lim Hyun-Jun (born December 21, 1988, in Daegu) is a South Korean former relief pitcher who played for the Samsung Lions of the KBO League.
 He bats and throws left-handed.
 Lim is currently the only left-handed sidearm pitcher in the league.

 Amateur career

 Lim played college baseball at Kyungsung University in Busan.
 As a freshman in he earned MVP honors at the President's Flag Championship, tossing a complete game shutout victory in the final game.
 Lim finished his first collegiate season with a record of 8–1 and an ERA of 1.61 in 67 innings pitched.